guaix-ucm/megaradrp/doc/auxiliary.rst

-This mode requires having the focal-plane cover configured (at least one of the sides should be open; the most likely configuration will be with the focal-plane cover fully open; mandatory in the case of the SCB), the instrument shutter open, to configure the VPH mechanism to select the grating to be used, to set the instrument mode to either the LCB or SCB IFU, to move the focusing mechanism to the position pre-defined for the specific VPH of choice, to expose a certain time and to readout the detector in a series of exposures, being this series the telescope focus image set.
+This mode requires having the focal-plane cover configured (at least one of the sides should be open; the most likely configuration will be with the focal-plane cover fully open), the instrument shutter open, to configure the VPH mechanism to select the grating to be used, to set the instrument mode to LCB IFU, to move the focusing mechanism to the position pre-defined for the specific VPH of choice, to expose a certain time and to readout the detector in a series of exposures, being this series the telescope focus image set.
 A pause in between every exposure in the